Handle Active Incidents With Evidence And Reporting

 Use the NSFW hub when subscriber trust, creator identity, or audience safety is tied to the account surface.

-Evidence collection should stay inside the product boundary: public profiles, public links, public screenshots, and clearly documented ownership references.
+Evidence collection should stay focused on public profiles, public links, public screenshots, and clear proof of what account is real.

 Privacy And Security